-The IGCC has the potential to fundamentally change how buildings and building systems are designed, constructed, operated and maintained and, thereby, to reduce the extraordinary demands that buildings impose upon the environment.
-To be successful, state and local officials will need to carefully consider the many choices that the IGCC requires them to make in order to adopt a code that makes sense for their local conditions and building community.
-Real estate owners, developers and managers, and the design and construction communities, should closely monitor the IGCC as it heads towards the finish line in March, 2012, as well as their state and local government's plans for implementation of the IGCC.
-Given its potential impact, a proactive strategy for educating those local officials who will be charged with tailoring the IGCC to their particular community's environmental needs and objectives should be considered, developed and implemented before final decisions at the local level are made.
+The IGCC has the potential to change fundamentally how buildings and building systems are designed, constructed, operated and maintained-thereby, reducing the extraordinary demands that buildings impose upon the environment.
+To be successful, state and local officials will need to consider carefully the many choices that the IGCC requires them to make in order to adopt a code that makes sense for their local conditions and building communities.
+Real estate owners, developers and managers, as well as the design and construction communities, should closely monitor the IGCC as it heads toward the finish line in March 2012.
+In addition, stakeholders should pay attention to their states' and local governments' plans for implementing the IGCC.
+Given the potential impact of the IGCC, a proactive strategy for educating those local officials who will be charged with tailoring the IGCC to their particular community's environmental needs and objectives should be considered, developed and implemented before final decisions at the local level are made.